abbeyperini/digital-garden/blogs/audit-3.md

 After a bit of [reading](https://fuzzbomb.github.io/accessibility-demos/visually-hidden-focus-test.html), I change the CSS hiding the checkbox from `display: none;` to `opacity: 0;` so that it is focusable.

 After a lot of trial and error, I discovered that while you can technically focus a `<label>`, it passes its focus to its `<input>`.
 Then, I was under the impression the checkbox was not being focused.
-There was no focus outline. and I was hitting <kbd>Enter</kbd> and nothing was happening.
-Eventually, I realized I hadn't programmed something to happen on <kbd>Enter</kbd>!
+There was no focus outline. and I was hitting Enter and nothing was happening.
+Eventually, I realized I hadn't programmed something to happen on Enter!
 I added a `handleKeypress` function like this:

 ```JavaScript
 const handleKeypress = e => {